There are very few things that bring me as much pleasure as spending some quality time in a dollar store.

 Use this mini version of a common backyard game with any set of cards!

 Start by asking students to answer a question.
-If their answer is correct, the student gets a chance to earn an extra point if they can toss the little discs and get it in the hole.
+If their answer is correct, the student gets a chance to earn an extra point if they can toss the little discs and get them in the hole.

 For best results, make sure to assign a point value to the cards too!